singhambuj/Airflow-in-Docker/README.md

 # Airflow-in-Docker
 In this i have included command history of each setup, i have removed unnecessary installation info after each command execution to make it short.
+You may refer the desired file according to your need.